DSACMS/repo-scaffolder/tier1/checklist.md

 [Sign off on risk acceptance of open-sourcing the software product](#sign-off-on-risk-acceptance-of-open-sourcing-the-software-product)

 [Flipping the Switch: Making the Repository Public](#flipping-the-switch-making-the-repository-public)

+### Prerequisites

+Does your repository align with the requirements of a Tier 4 project?
+To verify:

+- Review the flowchart or use `tier-determiner.py` provided in the [README.md](https://github.com/DSACMS/repo-scaffolder?tab=readme-ov-file#need-help-picking-a-maturity-tier).
+- Read more about [Tier 4](https://github.com/DSACMS/repo-scaffolder/tree/main/tier4) and the overall [CMS OSPO maturity model framework](https://github.com/DSACMS/repo-scaffolder/blob/main/maturity-model-tiers.md).

+#### Results

+_Insert Review Here_

 ### State the Benefits of Open Sourcing the Project